datapartnership/wbdatalab.org/content/workshops-and-clinics/Meta.md

 Video_path = "https://web.microsoftstream.com/video/5ae957e2-569d-49fc-afdb-38a605d1530a"
 date = 2022-05-13T05:00:00Z
 scheduled_date = 2022-05-25T05:00:00Z
-title = "How Are Project Using Datasets and Surveys From Meta Data for Good?" workshop_types = ["workshops"]
+title = "How are Projects Using Datasets and Surveys From Meta Data for Good?" workshop_types = ["workshops"]

 +++